"Web extras" relating to 2018 and 2019 Annals special issues on desktop publishing (DTP)

 Burt Grad (co-founder SISIG), Dave Walden (independent scholar), John Holler (CHM CEO until June 2017), David Brock (CHM Center for Software History).

-Related oral histories of desktop computing pioneers
+Related oral histories (and other writings) of desktop computing pioneers

 - An interview of Chuck Bigelow is published elsewhere in DTP special issue 1